ewesterkamp/Capstone/README.md

 # Machine Learning Engineer Nanodegree
 ## Project: Capstone Proposal and Capstone Project

+# Summary
+Machine Learning Engineer Nanodegree Capstone project for Udacity.
+Project took 5 years of headline information from a corpus of financial news and using LSA and Semantic analysis attempted to predict the next days market closed.
+Used Time Series analysis and a variety of models including RandomForest and SVC.
+Not all folders and data are submitted to gitHub.
+However, all code is included and can be used to re-scrape and pull original data sets from Archive.org.

 # Versions
 Code primarily run with Python 2.7.13 however `Evaluate_Data.py` also run with Python 3.5.4 when *MemoryError* encountered.